 1. The Rybczynski Prize will be £3000, awarded to the author whose entry is judged the best by the Council.

 2. The judges will be looking for high quality writing on an important real world economic issue which merits wide attention among professional economists.
 The style of the piece should make it accessible and interesting to an economically literate business audience.

 3. The Prize will be decided by the SPE Council with assistance from specialist readers where appropriate.
 The Council’s decision is final.
 The Council has the right not to award a prize if it judges that no entry is of adequate standard.

 4. The winner of the Rybczynski Prize will be published, or republished with accreditation to the original publisher, on the SPE website.
 A synopsis maybe published in the SPE Newsletter.
 The SPE reserves the right to reproduce the short-listed entries at its discretion.

-5. The Prize will be awarded at the 2019 SPE Annual Dinner.
+5. The Prize will be awarded at the 2020 SPE Annual Dinner on 3 March 2020.
 The author(s) of the final shortlisted entries will be invited to the dinner as guests of the SPE.